A HISTORY OF IMMIGRATION INTO BRITAIN

 By the 16th century there was a small number of black people living in England.
 In the late 16th century Protestants fleeing religious persecution in France and what is now Holland and Belgium came to England.
 Weavers settled in Norwich and Southampton.
 In the late 17th century more French Protestants, called Huguenots arrived in England fleeing persecution in their native land.
 Many were highly skilled craftsmen.
 Among them were silk weavers who settled in Spitalfields in London.
 In the 18th century immigrants into England were mainly Irish although some prominent people came from Germany such as the composer Handel and the great astronomers William and Caroline Herschel.
 In the late 18th century it became fashionable among the rich in England to have a black servant.

 In the 1840s Ireland was struck by a potato famine.
 As a result many Irish people came to England.
 They often did the hardest and dirtiest work.
 In the 19th century Indian and Chinese people also settled in Britain.
 So did some Germans.
 In the late 19th century many Jews arrived in Britain fleeing persecution in Russia.

 During the Second World War some Czechs and Poles fled to Britain and fought on the allied side.
 Some men from neutral Ireland also volunteered to fight for the allies.

-In the 1950s factories in Britain were booming and there was a shortage of workers.
-The British government encouraged people from the Commonwealth to come to work in Britain.
-In the 1950s large numbers of West Indians came.
+In the 1950s factories in Britain were booming.
+Many people from the Carribean came to work in Britain, hoping for a better life.
 In the 1960s many immigrants came from India and Pakistan.
 In the 1970s many Asians arrived in Britain as refugees from Uganda.
 Many Irish people also came to work in Britain in the late 20th century.
 Many of them worked in the building industry.
 In 2004 Poland joined the EU and many Polish people came to Britain.